 Men who don't experience symptoms of BPH don't necessarily require treatment.
-When BPH is treated, conventional physicians typically use the following approaches.
+When physicians are formulating treatments for BPH, they typically take the following approaches.

 - Lifestyle changes.
 Men with mild symptoms of BPH may be able to manage them with lifestyle measures, such as urinating when they get the urge, avoiding alcohol and caffeine, avoiding all liquids within two hours of bedtime, eliminating the use of drugs (both prescription and over the counter) which can aggravate symptoms of urinary obstruction, and exercising regularly.

 - Medication.
 Drugs like finasteride (Proscar) lower hormone levels, shrinking the prostate and increasing urine flow, but can have side effects such as a reduced sex drive and impotence.
 Certain high blood pressure drugs called alpha-1 blockers may also be prescribed to help improve urine flow.

 - Surgery.
 For severe symptoms, conventional doctors may recommend surgery to relieve BPH.
 The most common surgical procedure is transurethral resection of the prostate (TURP), a minimally invasive treatment that removes part of the prostate..
 Several newer techniques involving lasers have emerged in the last 10 years; these appear promising, as they limit bleeding and shorten recovery time.
 In extreme cases, a prostatectomy (removal of the prostate) may be recommended.

 What therapies does Dr. Weil recommend for an enlarged prostate and BPH?